Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Trivializations of isotrivial fibrations and Galois action on cohomology

 \subsection{Trivializations of the standard examples}

 In this section we discuss examples of isotrivial Lagrangian fibrations.
 In particular, we revisit $\textup{K3}^{[n]}$ and $\textup{Kum}_{n}$-fibrations introduced in \Cref{def:K3n Kumn fibrations} and discuss their trivializations and associated Galois groups.
-At the moment, all isotrivial Lagrangian fibrations which the authors known about are $\textup{K3}^{[n]}$ or $\textup{Kum}_{n}$-fibrations.
-As discussed in the introduction, we are not able to produce (or exclude) an isotrivial fibration for the deformation type of LSV fibrations \cite{LSV} of manifolds of OG10 type (see however \Cref{cor-LSV}). \\
+At the moment, all isotrivial Lagrangian fibrations which the authors know about are $\textup{K3}^{[n]}$ or $\textup{Kum}_{n}$-fibrations.
+As discussed in the introduction, we are neither able to produce nor to exclude an isotrivial fibration in the deformation type of LSV fibrations of manifolds of OG10 type \cite{LSV} (see however \Cref{cor-LSV}). \\